learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 easier to read (more on when _exactly_ in a later lesson).
 Instead, it's best to use the basic arithmetic operators combined with `=`.

-Follow along in the terminal's REPL.
+Follow along in the REPL console.
 You can pick up where we left off with the previous examples.
 Start by setting `number` equal to 5.

 - `+=` modifies the value to the operator's left by adding to it the value to